astropy/photutils/docs/photutils/datasets.rst

 Introduction
 ------------

-`photutils.datasets` gives easy access to a few example datasets.
+`photutils.datasets` gives easy access to load or make a few example datasets.
 The datasets are are mostly images, but they also include PSF models and a source catalog.

 These datasets are useful for the Photutils documentation, tests, and benchmarks, but also for users that would like to try out or implement